-According to the instructions to the questionnaire in the Municipal Audit and Accounting Guide, the questionnaire and related certification must be completed at the end of the municipality's fiscal year and entered into the official minutes of the governing authorities at their next regular meeting (October).
-The questionnaire for this fiscal was not completed and entered into the minutes.
+1. According to the instructions to the questionnaire in the Municipal Audit and Accounting Guide, the questionnaire and related certification must be completed at the end of the municipality's fiscal year and entered into the official minutes of the governing authorities at their next regular meeting (October).
+The questionnaire for this fiscal year was not completed and certified until November, 2017.